2,511: Types of Faculty Appointments

 There are four types of faculty appointments:

 - Renewable Appointments: These appointments must be 50% full-time equivalency (FTE) or more and must exceed three months of consecutive service.
 These appointments are funded by state funds or other designated funds.
 These types of appointments may be either tenure track or non-tenure track, but in either case are subject to "notice of non-reappointment" as provided in the NSHE Code.
 The contracts may be either "A" or "B" contracts.

 - Renewable Appointments Contingent upon Funding: These appointments must be 50% FTE or more and must exceed three months of consecutive service.
 These contracts carry a provision that allows for termination with 30 days' written notice when funds for these positions are no longer available.
-Alternative contract provisions can be made to change the standard 30-days' notice to allow for termination with longer or shorter periods of notice.
 The contracts may be either "A" or "B" contracts.